Subscribe to updates

 If you have any requests or comments please let us know at community@opencouncil.network.
 We can also provide custom updates on particular topics across councils.

-The Lancashire Local Pension Board met on Tuesday, 27 January 2026, to discuss a range of updates concerning the Lancashire County Pension Fund.
-Key topics included regulatory changes affecting pension schemes, the progress of the fund's communications strategy, and an update on pensions administration.
-The Board was also scheduled to review the fund's risk register and consider the annual compliance report for The Pension Regulator's General Code of Practice.
+The Lancashire Local Pension Board met on Tuesday, 27 January 2026, to discuss a range of updates and reports concerning the Lancashire County Pension Fund.
+Key topics included regulatory updates, the progress of the Pensions Administration Strategy, and the ongoing work related to the Pensions Dashboard.
+Decisions were made regarding the approval of the 2026/27 meeting programme and the noted content of various reports.

 Regulatory Update

-A review of the Pensions Administration Strategy Statement (PASS) was scheduled for discussion.
-The PASS defines the roles and responsibilities of the Lancashire County Pension Fund, Local Pensions Partnership Administration (LPPA), and scheme employers, setting out quality and performance standards.
-The report highlighted key changes to the draft PASS, including a refined introduction, a separate section for the purpose and objectives of the PASS, and updated responsibilities for Fund officers, LPPA, and scheme employers.
-The revised PASS also included updated performance targets and service level agreements (SLAs), and a revised policy on charging employers for non-compliance.
-The Board was asked to provide feedback on the draft PASS before it was shared with employers for consultation.
+An update was provided on the review of the Pensions Administration Strategy Statement (PASS).
+The revised PASS aims to clearly define the roles and responsibilities of the Lancashire County Pension Fund, Local Pensions Partnership Administration (LPPA), and Scheme employers, setting out expected quality and performance standards.
+Key changes include a refined introduction, separate sections for purpose and objectives, and updated performance targets and service level agreements (SLAs) to align with LPPA.
+The draft PASS will be subject to an eight-week consultation with employers before final submission to the Pension Fund Committee for approval.

 Pensions Dashboard